pgadmin-org/pgadmin4/docs/en_US/schema_dialog.rst

 * Select the name of the role from the drop-down listbox in the *Grantee* field.
 * Click inside the *Privileges* field.
 Check the boxes to the left of one or more privileges to grant the selected privileges to the specified user.
-* Select the name of the role that is granting the privilege from the drop-down listbox in the *Grantor* field.
-The default grantor is the owner of the schema.
+* The current user, who is the default grantor for granting the privilege, is displayed in the *Grantor* field.

 Click the *Add* icon (+) to assign additional sets of privileges; to discard a privilege, click the trash icon to the left of the row and confirm deletion in